Placing Orders and Other API Functions

 TradingAlgorithm.attach_pipeline(pipeline, name, chunks=None, eager=True)

 Register a pipeline for this algorithm.
-Pipeline with the same name will be overwritten.
+Pipeline with the same name, if exists, will be overwritten.
+The name can later be used in the pipeline_output function to run the pipeline computation.

 Returns: